Keyboard ALT + g to toggle grid overlay

 Opto 22 used Autodesk CFD to design their new product, Groov.
-By implementing 3D digital prototyping and up front simulation they were able to eliminate the need for fans and provide a significantly smaller and more reliable product.
+By implementing 3D digital prototyping and up-front simulation, the company was able to eliminate the need for fans and provide a significantly smaller and more reliable product.

 “Autodesk CFD was crucial in implementing a smaller design package for our new Groov product.”

 Norgren developed the Diverter Valve, part of its Waste Heat Recovery System for truck engines.
-The design team cut production time by six months and saved thousands of pounds using Autodesk CFD and Inventor.
+The design team cut production time by 6 months and saved thousands of pound sterling, using Autodesk CFD and Inventor.

-“With Autodesk CFD and Autodesk Inventor, part of the Autodesk solution for Digital Prototyping, we were able to simulate pressure and test size.
-Half-way through the process, we made a change to our original assumptions, so Autodesk CFD gave us a better comparison.
+“With Autodesk CFD and Autodesk Inventor...we were able to simulate pressure and test size.
+Halfway through the process, we made a change to our original assumptions, so Autodesk CFD gave us a better comparison.
 With the Diverter Valve and the Waste Heat Recovery project, we expect to see efficiency gains of about 11%—that’s the waste heat converted into useful energy.”

-Sudlows was challenged by their client to expand IT equipment capacity within their existing data halls without disrupting operations or adding additional cooling.
+Sudlows was challenged by a client to expand IT equipment capacity within existing data halls without disrupting operations or adding additional cooling.
 Using Autodesk Simulation CFD analysis, the team ran multiple conditions and failure scenarios simultaneously in the cloud and employed flexibility in pre-processing physical models and data export.

 “Autodesk has a fantastic suite of software where we can design, analyze, refine, build and see how the data center behaves all within a single software workflow.”

 —Sam Wicks, Data Center Design Engineer & CFD Specialist, Sudlows